 One disadvantage of Gutenberg keeping many agencies from using the editor from the outset, is that at the moment no attention is paid to responsive web design.
 However, since we believe that responsive websites are indispensable, we have integrated easy-to-use controls in numerous places in our suite.
 With these, mobile responsive websites can also be easily created with Gutenberg.

 What does this mean for WordPress agencies?

-However, if you make your business dependent on page builders Plugins that do not use Gutenberg , you will miss one of the most important trends in WordPress history.
-Now, this poses a dilemma for some professional WordPress agencies: on the one hand, we know that Gutenberg will outpace external solutions in the long run.
+However, if you make your business dependent on page builders Plugins that do not use Gutenberg, you will miss one of the most important trends in WordPress history.
+Now, this poses a dilemma for some professional WordPress agencies.
+On the one hand, we know that Gutenberg will outpace external solutions in the long run.
 And on the other hand, the Gutenberg editor (as briefly mentioned above) cannot be used in 100 percent of cases for world-class web design.

-You could cling to the outdated solutions for too long, accept poor pagespeed and later not be able to catch up with Gutenberg .
+You could cling to the outdated solutions for too long, accept poor page speed and later not be able to catch up with Gutenberg.
 Or you could immediately jump to WordPress Gutenberg and accept some weaknesses in the detailed design.
 Both sound like a rather suboptimal solution, in my opinion.

-This is exactly the problem we have faced with our own design agency, with which we build WordPress websites for major clients.
-That's why we know that it's never a pleasant situation to always have to choose the "lesser evil" (performance, functionality or appealing design).
+This is exactly the problem we faced with our own design agency, with which we build WordPress websites for major clients.
+That's why we know it's never a pleasant situation to always have to choose the "lesser evil" (performance, functionality or appealing design).

-But would you rather switch to another CMS?
+Better switch to another CMS?

 Of course, this does not mean that you are making a bad choice with TYPO3, Joomla!, Squarespace or other CMS.
 It is only meant to make clear that with WordPress you will still have a secure basis for your website and the work with your agency in the future.
 And that in this context you are also using the best solution (=Gutenberg) within WordPress when building websites.